What are the limitations of New Box View and any workarounds available?

 Staff or students get a message the first time that a file is opened in New Box View which says it is converting and please wait X seconds

-Refreshing or revisiting the page should show the file in NBV, and we are changing the message to indicate this.
+Refreshing or revisiting the page should show the file in NBV, and we have changed the message to indicate this.
 Note that some Mac users have reported that refreshing does not fix this issue.
 If that is the case, please view on a PC the first time, then you should be able to view on a Mac after the file has converted.

 Box View does not always load correctly on Macs, in particular when using Safari, and displays a grey box instead of the submission